- New ELRA Board 2023 April 25, 2023

-These Bye-laws of the Board supplement the provisions of the current English version of the Statutes of the European Language Resources Association (hereinafter termed "ELRA" or the "Association"), in particular Articles 8 (General Assembly), 9 (Board), 10 (Officers), 11 (Payments to members), 13 (Chief Executive), 15 (Accounting) and 18 (Note on means of communication).
+These Bye-laws of the Board supplement the provisions of the current English version of the Statutes of the ELRA Language Resources Association (hereinafter termed "ELRA" or the "Association"), in particular Articles 8 (General Assembly), 9 (Board), 10 (Officers), 11 (Payments to members), 13 (Chief Executive), 15 (Accounting) and 18 (Note on means of communication).

 Duties, Responsibilities, Rights and Liability of the Board, Confidentiality